 The judges nearly fell off their stools.
 I had just ordered a bunch of these clothespins after first seeing them used in cocktails at a place called the Whistling Shop in London.
 I am always after new cocktail accessory ideas that add a little something extra to a drink.

-My basil vodka gimlet took second place, and as a prize I won the beautiful copper cocktail set pictured in this post.
+As a prize I won the beautiful copper cocktail set pictured in this post.

 The winning cocktail took a very different direction, with a generous helping of cayenne pepper featuring strongly in the flavor.